jcaillon/valet/tests.d/extensions-install/results.approved.md

 9│ Yes.
 16├──░
 9╰──────╯
 INFO     You can manually retry the setup by running the script ⌜/tmp/valet.d/d1-2/repo-fail/extension.setup.sh⌝.
-SUCCESS  The extension ⌜repo-fail⌝ has been successfully installed.
+SUCCESS  The extension ⌜repo-fail⌝ version ⌜abc1234⌝ has been successfully installed.
 INFO     Rebuilding the command cache.
 INFO     Called command::reloadCommandsIndex.
 INFO     Rebuilding the documentation.
 INFO     Called selfDocument.
-SUCCESS  The extension ⌜repo-fail⌝ is ready to be used.
+SUCCESS  The extension ⌜repo-fail⌝ version ⌜abc1234⌝ is ready to be used.
 ```

 ### ✅ Testing extensions install skipping setup